 If you have stomach cancer, your doctor may suggest taking out part or all of your stomach.
 Although this will change how you digest food, you’ll still be able to eat and drink.
 The surgery can also stop your cancer from spreading and prevent it from coming back.

 Who Needs It?

 A total gastrectomy means the doctor will remove your entire stomach.
-Sometimes he only needs to take out part of your stomach.
-He’ll call this subtotal, or partial, gastrectomy.
+Sometimes they only need to take out part of your stomach.
+They’ll call this subtotal, or partial, gastrectomy.

 Who Shouldn’t Have a Gastrectomy?